 It has been exactly one year since we moved from Northern California down to Southern California.
 It hard to believe that we’ve been here an entire year in Orange County.
 It was no surprise that I quickly embraced the Southern Californian lifestyle.
 Warmer weather, access to a stunning coastline and a generally more laid-back culture all around.
 One of my favorite places to escape to on the weekend is Dana Point, which is located right under Laguna Beach and usually less crowded.
 Here are some of my favorite things to do in Dana Point, whether you are there for the weekend or just a day.

-What To Do In Dana Point
+Top Things To Do In Dana Point

 From stunning ocean views atop seaside cliffs to learning about local conservation, plenty of adventures await in this scenic Orange County city.